 This course carries an honors designation.
-Due to the apologetic component of this class, students may receive credit against graduation requirements for either Literature or Theology.
+Due to the apologetic component of the class, students may receive credit against graduation requirements for either Literature or Theology.

 Prerequisites: 12th graders with substantial exposure to great books such as those included in The Great Conversation series